gmi22/airportweatherAPI/README.md

 Airport weatherAPI is an API that returns the current weather at an airport also known as METARS.
 The program parses aviationweather.gov and extracts the data using beutifulsoup and returns a JSON string.

+### Important: this API should never be used for flight planning purposes

 ### Primary Languages

 Python